Ilya Kurkin

 Modular Avatar System

-Game-ready asset pipeline producing heads, torsos, arms, legs, backpacks, helmets, costumes that mix and match across universes.
+Game-ready asset pipeline producing heads, torsos, arms, legs, backpacks, helmets and costumes that recombine across universes.

-Any supported digital collectible can be mapped to avatar parts and to in-frastructure achievements without locking to a single chain.
+Supported community IPs can be mapped to avatar parts without locking the system to a single platform.

 Cross-Game Achievement & Reward Layer